yegor256/blog/_drafts/orm.md

 *de-facto* and still I'm saying that it's wrong?
 Yes.

 I'm claiming that the entire idea behind ORM is wrong.
-It's invention was the second big mistake in OOP, after
+It's invention was maybe the second big mistake in OOP, after
 [NULL reference]({% pst 2014/may/2014-05-13-why-null-is-bad %}).

 Actually, I'm not the only one saying something like this and,